 2. Our Machines aren't on the Network

-There is a substantial portion of OT professionals that think that if their systems are “air gapped,” then that should be sufficient.
-They mistakenly believe that if this is the case, there isn’t a way in.
+There is a substantial portion of OT professionals who think that if their systems are "air-gapped," then that should be sufficient.
+They mistakenly believe that if this is the case, there isn't a way in.
 However, this is simply not true.
 There are numerous incidents of viruses making their way into systems that were not connected to a network.

 Similar to misconception #2, just because a machine is run by a PLC, that doesn't necessarily mean it's safe.
 Viruses can now make their way into systems whose machines are primarily run by PLCs.

 The key comes down to communication and understanding.
-Both sides understand what they must in their worlds but are sometimes lacking in that understanding for the other.
-What we’ve found is that the more OT and IT people communicate openly and work to mutually understand each other’s challenges, more effective, helpful solutions can be integrated.
+Both sides understand what they must do in their worlds but are sometimes lacking in that understanding of the other.
+What we've found is that the more OT and IT people communicate openly and work to mutually understand each other's challenges, the more effective, helpful solutions can be integrated.

 Read the full article here: Cybersecurity: Understanding IT Needs from the OT Perspective